Thumb Arthritis Solutions at Nebraska Hand & Shoulder Institute, P.C.

 Example of MP joint hyperextension

-Motion is generally recovered within a few days of discontinuing the splint.
-The main goal that is worked on after discontinuing of the post-operative splint is regaining one's pinch and grip strength.
-Exercises 3 or more times per day with TheraPutty are important.
-TheraPutty comes color-coded for multiple resistances- we usually use red, which is intermediate.
-In addition, particularly for gaining strength, the common household spring-loaded toilet paper holder is an excellent device for helping to build up pinch strength.
-Most people undergoing this surgery obtain complete pain relief and improvement in their pinch strength.
+Motion is usually recovered within a few days after discontinuing the splint.
+The main goal, then, is regaining pinch and grip strength.
+Exercises with TheraPutty, done 3 or more times per day, are crucial; it offers various resistances, with red being intermediate.
+A spring-loaded toilet paper holder is also great for building pinch strength.
+Most people experience complete pain relief and improved pinch strength after this surgery.

 TheraPutty Exercises